A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-This example is a simple Winner-Take-All network for $n$ inputs and $n$ corresponding outputs.
-It is based on a network presented in~\cite{LynchMP16} and Chapter 5 of \cite{muscoThesis}.
+Our next example is a simple \emph{Winner-Take-All (WTA)} network for $n$ inputs and $n$ corresponding outputs.
+It is based on a network presented in~\cite{LynchMP-arxiv19}.
 Assume that some nonempty subset of the input neurons fire, in a stable manner.
-The output firing behavior is supposed to converge to a configuration in which exactly one of the outputs corresponding to the firing inputs fires.
+The output firing behavior is supposed to converge to a configuration in which exactly one of the outputs, corresponding to one of the firing inputs, fires.
 We would like this convergence to occur quickly, in some fairly short time $t_c$.
 And we would like the resulting configuration to remain stable for a fairly long time $t_s$.
 Figure \ref{fig:wta} depicts the structure of the network.
+There should be edges between every pair $(x_i,y_i)$ with weight $3\gamma$, but these would be messy to draw.

-So fix $\beta_{in}$ to be an infinite input firing sequence, in which all the input configurations are the same, and at least one input neuron is firing.
-Let $P$ be the resulting probabilistic execution.
-In~\cite{LynchMP16,muscoThesis} we prove that, for certain values of $t_c$ and $t_s$, the probability of convergence within time $t_c$ to an output configuration that remains stable for time $t_s$ is at least $1 - \delta$.
+In terms of the notation in this paper, consider any infinite input execution $\beta_{in}$ in which all the input configurations are the same and at least one input neuron is firing.
+Consider the probabilistic execution for $\beta_{in}$.
+In~\cite{LynchMP-arxiv19}, we prove that, in this probabilistic execution, for certain values of $t_c$ and $t_s$, the probability of convergence within time $t_c$ to an output configuration that remains stable for time $t_s$ is at least $1 - \delta$.

 The formal theorem statement is as follows.
 Here, $\gamma$ is the weighting factor used in the biases and edge weights in the network, $\delta$ is a bound on the failure probability, and $c_1$ and $c_2$ are particular small constants.